How long do rabbits live?

-Is there anything you can do to help your rabbit live a long and happy life?
+What can I do to help my rabbit live a long and happy life?

 There is a common misconception that rabbits are low maintenance and many bunnies suffer as a result.

-Additionally, ensuring that your rabbit's annual vaccinations are up to date will help prevent illness and disease.
+Additionally, keeping your rabbit's annual vaccinations up to date will help prevent illness and disease.